samah222/BookStore-microservices/user-service/README.md

 ## Project Overview

 User Service is responsible for managing user accounts and authentication.
 Implement APIs for user registration, change password, password reset, and profile management.
+User Service publish all mails for RabbitMQ to register new user, password reset and password changes.
+So, the mail-service can consume the data and send it.

 ## Getting Started